tastyigniter/docs/extend/lists.md

 The following fields are required in the list configuration:

 - `model` - The model class name to use for the list.
 - `configFile` - Reference to the [list definition file](../extend/lists#list-definition-file).
-Ensure the value corresponds to a file name located at the extension's `resources/models/` path and same should be mentioned in your $formConfig.
+The value should correspond to a file name in your extension's `resources/models/` directory and match what's defined in your [$formConfig](../extend/forms#configuring-the-form-controller).

 The configuration options listed below are optional.